kulmajaba/tau-thesis-template/README.md

 - tauthesis.cls: @-letters have been removed from conditional variables, do they need to be returned?
 - tauthesis.cls: build fails if the class is given one of the default options in main.tex
+- Leaving any of the fields empty in main.tex (e.g. \\title) will cause an error durring compilation.
+Writing `~` into the field will fix this and the field remains empty

 ### Citation styles: general
 - Numerical and Author-year